 As I continued on in Colossians 2 and 3, God was clear to me that I was not to adhere to the self-imposed rules of man—rules that have the appearance of wisdom but are indeed rules that dictate how I can and cannot worship—rules with an appearance of humility that actually treat the body with harshness, instead of the care and attention it needs to function in a healthy way.
 He assured me that I am made alive through Christ and that whatever I did, I was to do it all in the name of the Lord Jesus, giving thanks to God the Father through Christ (3:17).
 Ultimately God knew my heart and knew movement was a way for me to enter into His Holy Presence—and he was happy to have me enter in through a redeemed and sanctified yoga practice.

 After God further confirmed all he had spoken to me (through others’ Godly wisdom and counsel), he led me to attend a YogaFaith Miracle Immersion training, and it was there at the training where God both wrecked and rocked my world.
 He met me in such powerful ways, bringing healing to deep places I didn’t even know were broken or amiss.
-Between the scriptures proclaimed over us, the worship music enveloping us, and words of truth emanating from amazing men and women of God—people like YogaFaith founder Michelle Thielen and teachers Jennifer, Rie and so many others—God used yoga to help me explore and unlock places within my spirit that I had walled off from him.
+Between the scriptures proclaimed over us, the worship music enveloping us, and words of truth emanating from amazing men and women of God—trainers and fellow students alike—God used yoga to help me explore and unlock places within my spirit that I had walled off from him.
 And in this place, Jesus demolished many destructive lies of the enemy that had kept me in in bondage!
 Praise the Lord, my Rock and my Redeemer!

 I returned from my Miracle Immersion with a renewed purpose for teaching and practicing yoga.
 I am firm in my purpose of using yoga to bring Jesus’ peace, healing, and compassion, as well as vitality, energy and a better quality of life to others.
 I am better equipped to add Jesus’ love to both the secular and sacred classes I teach.
-I also collaborated with YogaFaith to create a yoga-focused virtual Bible Study of God’s Creative Gift–Unleashing the Artist in You, a seven week study of God’s Word on artistry, beauty and creativity through an embodied practice of yoga.
-You can join me on that journey by visiting the YogaFaith store or by contacting me at email@example.com.
+I also collaborated with YogaFaith to create two online Virtual Bible Studies (VBS) of both God’s Creative Gift–Unleashing the Artist in You and The Creator’s Healing Power–Restoring the Broken to Beautiful.
+Both are designed as self-studies of God’s Word on artistry, beauty and creativity through an embodied practice of yoga.
+Very affordable and you can do it with a friend!
+I’d love to have you join me on that journey by visiting the YogaFaith store links above or by contacting me at firstname.lastname@example.org.